 The best way to avoid gluten is to know where it hides.
 Watch for these primary sources of gluten:

 - Wheat (including semolina, durum, spelt, triticale and KAMUT® khorasan wheat)

-- Oats (Oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it, so many gluten-intolerant people avoid them.
-Packaged oats labeled gluten-free are available on our shelves, so look for those if you are avoiding gluten.)
+- Oats (Oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it.
+Look for packaged oats labeled gluten-free in our stores.)

 - Blue cheese

 - Brown rice syrup (if barley malt enzyme is used)

 - Buckwheat flour and soba noodles (if combined with wheat)